-- Armor Type (AT): Armor is the basic protective capability assigned to the material covering the body.
-Armor type refers to the specific kind of covering found on a given character/creature - (e.g. AT 15 refers to "full chain," chain mail covering most of the body in the form of a shirt
+Armor Type (AT): Armor is the basic protective capability assigned to the material covering the body.
+Armor type refers to the specific kind of covering found on a given character/creature (e.g. AT 15 refers to "full chain," chain mail covering most of the body in the form of a shirt and leggings - or any equivalent).
+Armor type is synonymous with "armor class."

-1.1 DEFINITIONS AND TERMS
+DEFINITIONS AND TERMS 1.1